katel85/pands-project2021-/README.md

 As can be seen from the plots above.
 The k-means clustering algorithm was quite accurate in predicting the clusters in the Iris Dataset.

-The pandas crosstab and the sklearn metrics were both used to evaluate the quality of the output of a classifier on the iris data set.
+The pandas crosstab and the sklearn metrics confusion matrix were both used to evaluate the quality of the output of a classifier on the iris data set.

 ![](Plots/confusion%20matrix%20output.png)